The p-adic Gross-Zagier formula on Shimura curves: Local assumptions

 We make some further assumptions at the places $v\in S_{p}$.
 After stating the restrictions on $\phi_{v}$ and $U_{v}$, we will impose at the end of this section some restrictions on $\chi_{v}$ and on choices of a $p$-adic logarithm.

 Concerning $(\phi_{v}, U_{v})$, we need two conditions.
 On the one hand, that the centre of the open compact subgroup $U_{v}$ is sufficiently large so that, roughly speaking, for \emph{all but finitely many} characters $\chi$, no nonzero vector in a $T(F_{v})$-representation can be both $\chi_{v}$-isotypic and invariant under $U_{T,v}:=U\cap T(F_{v})$; we will apply this in particular for the space generated by the Hodge classes on $X_{U}$.
 On the other hand, we need $\phi_{v}$ to be sufficiently close (a condition depending on $\chi_{v}$) to a Dirac delta, so as to match the Schwartz functions used in the construction of the $p$-adic analytic kernel.
 As stated, this is apparently incompatible with the previous condition.
 However, as $\chi_{v}|_{F_{v}^{\times}}=\omega^{-1}_{v}$ (fixed), an agreeable compromise can be found.
-We therefore state two distinct assumptions; while we will eventually work with the second assumption (the ``compromise''), it will be convenient to reduce some proofs to the situation of the first one. \begin{enonce}{Assumption} For each $v\in S_{p}$, the subgroup ${U}_{v}=1+\vpi_{v}^{r_{v}}\OO_{\B_{v}}$ for some $r_{v}\geq 1$, it satisfies \ref{(ii)} of Assumption \ref{yzz5.6}, and the condition that $\alpha_{v}$ is invariant under $q(U_{v})$.
-The Schwartz function is
+We therefore state two distinct assumptions; while we will eventually work with the second assumption (the ``compromise''), it will be convenient to reduce some proofs to the situation of the first one.